raquel-data/forbes_billionaires/README.md

 <a href="https://public.tableau.com/views/ForbesBillionairesListAnalysis/Story1?:language=en-GB&:display_count=n&:origin=viz_share_link">Forbes Billionaires List Analysis</a>

 ## Data Source
 The dataset has been extracted from Kaggle, and it has been compiled and shared by Guillem Servera.
 It draws its main information from the billionaire Forbes list that’s published every year.
 And it covers from 1997 until 2023.
-You can download it from: https://www.kaggle.com/datasets/guillemservera/forbes-billionaires-1997-2023
+You can download it <a href="https://www.kaggle.com/datasets/guillemservera/forbes-billionaires-1997-2023">here.</a>

 ## Data Collection
 This dataset, capturing insights into the world's billionaires, has been meticulously aggregated from the Forbes Billionaires List, further cross-referenced with publicly available financial documents, news sources, and industry publications.